hatemsayed98/Students-Projects-Management-CRUD/README.md

 # Students-Projects-Management-CRUD

+This project is for educational purposes, for applying CRUD operations for managing students' projects and its courses, fees and names.

 ![Home](https://user-images.githubusercontent.com/36468401/214275272-86837f94-d8cb-448a-88d6-e21f6ead847e.PNG)

-This project is for applying CRUD operations for managing students' projects and its courses, fees and names.

 ## Description